jkempf42/kube-volttron/gateway-node/README.md

 can be injected when
 the container is deployed.
-Because Volttron was originally build around a monolithic architecture, the original volttron-docker distro does configuration by deploying all the agents into a container with all of their deployment environment configuration in them when the container is build.
+Because Volttron was originally build around a monolithic architecture, the original volttron-docker repo does configuration by deploying all the agents into a container with all of their deployment environment configuration in them when the container is built.
 Every Volttron deployment is built from scratch and configured on the machine where it will run.
 However, the microservice-volttron distro has been engineered to allow redistributable containers.